carolcamaral/genotypes_annotation/README.md

 ./annotate_variation.pl -buildver hg38 -downdb -webfrom annovar clinvar_20220320 humandb/
 ./annotate_variation.pl -buildver hg38 -downdb -webfrom annovar dbscsnv11 humandb/
 ````

+### 4. Move the raw genotypes data into the folder
+You can use psheel do perform that.
+cd $MYSCRATCH/work_genotypes/genotypes_annotation
+module avail python
+check the available versions and do a module load python_<version>
+python pshell
+login
+username and password
+cd <directory name example /PPMIgenomics/GP2data/gp2_tonic-perron/WGS_052025/release10/raw-genotypes/EUR/ >
+lcd ..
+get <FILE_NAMES>.* Example TONIC-PERRON_EUR_release10*
+exit

 ## How to Run the Pipeline
 Run the pipeline from your working directory by specifying: